ercrema/CulturalIncubatorSourceCodes/README.md

 # CulturalIncubatorSourceCodes
-Source Codes, Scripts, and outputs for the paper "Cultural Incubators and Spread of Innovation" by Enrico R. Crema and Mark W. Lake
+Source Codes, Scripts, and outputs for the paper "Cultural Incubators and Spread of Innovation" by Enrico R. Crema and Mark W. Lake (under review on Human Biology)

 **Authors**: